Milky Way from Vulpecula to Aquila

-This image is a false color composite where H-alpha (including red continuum) is mapped to red, blue continuum (including [OIII] and H-beta emissions) is mapped to green and red continuum (without H-alpha) is mapped to blue.
+This image is a false color composite in which H-alpha (including red continuum) is mapped to red, blue continuum (including [OIII] and H-beta emissions) is mapped to green, and red continuum (without H-alpha) is mapped to blue.

-Reflection nebulae appear green to blue, HII regions are red.
+Reflection nebulae appear green to blue, while HII regions are red.

-Stars in the continuum channels are partially subtracted in order to make the faint nebulae visible.
+Stars in the continuum channels are partially subtracted to make the faint nebulae visible.

-Due to limited resolution of continuum channels the image is only presented at half resolution.
+Due to the limited resolution of continuum channels, the image is only presented at half resolution.